Royal Armoured Corps (Malaysia)

 The Royal Armoured Corps or Kor Armor Diraja (KAD) is the armoured forces of the Malaysian Army.

-The Royal Malaysian Armoured Corps have had its beginning with two army units formed by the British Administration headed by General Sir Gerald Templer who had initiated the formation during the Malayan Emergency.
+The Royal Malaysian Armoured Corps had its beginning with two army units formed by the British Administration headed by General Sir Gerald Templer who had initiated the formation during the Malayan Emergency.
 On 1 September 1952, the 1st Battalion Federation Regiment (Affiliated to Royal Irish Fusiliers) and the Federation Armoured Car Regiment (Affiliated to 13th/18th Royal Hussars (QMO) now known as The Light Dragoons) was also formed.
 Both regiments were the first multi-racial infantry and armoured units in Malaya.

 The Federation Regiment and The Federation Armoured Car Regiment were merged on 1 January 1960 to form the Federation Reconnaissance Corps.
-Units under the Corps on its formation were the 1st Regiment Federation Reconnaissance Corps and the 2nd Regiment Federation Reconnaissance Corps, better known as 1 Recce and 2 Recce respectively, and in Malay they were known as Rejimen Pertama Kor Peninjau Persekutuan (1 Peninjau) and Rejimen Kedua Kor Peninjau Persekutuan (2 Peninjau).
+Units under the Corps on its formation were the 1st Regiment Federation Reconnaissance Corps and the 2nd Regiment Federation Reconnaissance Corps, commonly referred to as 1 Recce and 2 Recce respectively, and in Malay they were known as Rejimen Pertama Kor Peninjau Persekutuan (1 Peninjau) and Rejimen Kedua Kor Peninjau Persekutuan (2 Peninjau).
 Both units were equipped with scout cars namely the Ferret scout car, Daimler scout car and other British made armoured cars.

-Malayan Special Force in Congo

-Both 1 Recce and 2 Recce served with the Malayan Special Force (MSF) under UN Command in the Congo.
-For its sterling service, the Regiment was given its Royal colours on 23 March 1963.
-With the formation of Malaysia, the regiment once again was renamed the Malaysian Reconnaissance Regiment.
-The 3rd Reconnaissance Regiment was formed by merging the 1st Independent Reconnaissance Squadron with the “D” Squadrons from 1 Recce and 2 Recce.
-The regiment was bestowed the “Royal” title on 20 May 1972, and thence called Royal Reconnaissance Regiment.

-With the re-alignment of its role and equipment, the regiment changed its name to Royal Cavalry Corps on 22 September 1979, and in 1986 was again renamed Royal Armoured Corps.

-Armoured Squadron (Para)
+History

+During the Congo Crisis, elements of the Federation Reconnaissance Corps participated in the United Nations Operation in the Congo from 1961 to 1963 as part of the Malaysian Special Force (MSF).

+The corps was sent to Bosnia as part of the United Nations Protection Force (UNPROFOR) during the Bosnian War.
+The 3rd Regiment served as part of the Malaysian Battalion I (MALBATT I) from 1993 until it was relieved by the 2nd Regiment as part of MALBATT II.
+The 2nd Regiment were relieved in turn by the 1st Regiment as part of MALBATT III.
+Elements of the corps were involved again when the UNPROFOR was replaced by the Implementation Force (IFOR) and later Stabilisation Force in Bosnia and Herzegovina (SFOR) as part of the Malaysian Contingent (MALCON).

-A specialised Parachute Armoured Squadron was formed on 12 September 1992 to equip the newly establish Rapid Deployment Force (Pasukan Aturgerak Cepat) centred on 10th Brigade Paratroopers.
-Members of the parachute Armoured Squadron are jump qualified.
-This squadron is equipped with Alvis Scorpion 90 light tank armed with 90 mm gun.
+A specialised Armoured Parachute Squadron was formed on 12 September 1992 and organised under the 10th Paratrooper Brigade as part of the newly established Rapid Deployment Force, although it is also considered a constituent part of the Royal Armoured Corps.
+This squadron was equipped with Alvis Scorpion 90 light tanks before the type was retired.
+It is unclear what vehicles the squadron is now equipped with.

-Armour Training Centre

 Armoured warfare training is undertaken at the Armour Training Centre at Sebatang Karah Camp in Port Dickson.
 Exchanges are made with friendly countries such as The United States, United Kingdom, Australia, France, India and Pakistan.